 Using the limited palette of Emily’s favorite Daniel Smith triad of watercolors, learn to paint loosely-styled watercolors and add marks and lines with ink using sticks (no pens this time!).
-Come with an open and heart and mind and have new art adventures!
+Come ready to experiment with unusual and interesting media!

 Fees: $55 Members; $65 Non-members

 Notes: All skill levels; 16 years old and above Minimum enrollment required for workshop to proceed.
 No prerequisite.
 Limited seating!

 If email is not the best way to contact you, please include your telephone number on the PayPal receipt.
 You will only be contacted by phone for notification of any class changes.